Gov Logo

 Maternal and child health care services at secondary health care institutions showed a remarkable improvement over the last few years especially in terms of quality of service expecting a reduction in maternal and perinatal morbidity and mortality in the province.

 Table 3.3.1.
-Basic information on services delivered in Secondary care institutions:
+Services delivered in Secondary care institutions under Provincial Ministry:

 No. of Institutions